klaytn/klaytn-docs/docs/node/core-cell/system-requirements.md

 This storage specification is derived from AWS EBS SSD (gp2) specification.

-The information above is from https://aws.amazon.com/ec2/instance-types/and [https://aws.amazon.com/ec2/pricing/on-demand/](https://aws.amazon.com/ec2/pricing/on-demand/) and may be changed by AWS.
+The information above is from [https://aws.amazon.com/ec2/instance-types/](https://aws.amazon.com/ec2/instance-types/) and [https://aws.amazon.com/ec2/pricing/on-demand/](https://aws.amazon.com/ec2/pricing/on-demand/) and may be changed by AWS.

 ## Storage Requirements <a id="storage-requirements"></a>